Diffusionless relaxation of half-skyrmion liquid, hexatic, and crystalline states in a chiral molecular crystal: Results

 \subsection{Heterogeneous dynamics}

-The correlation between the fusion-fission, half-skyrmion cage-relative displacement, and bond-breaking can be understood by analysing spatially heterogeneous dynamics.
-Their spatially heterogeneous distribution at a given time interval is displayed in Fig.~\ref{fig:heterogeneity}a-f.
+The correlation between the fusion-fission, half-skyrmion cage-relative displacement, and bond-breaking can be understood by analyzing spatially heterogeneous dynamics.
+Their spatially heterogeneous distribution at a given time interval is displayed in Fig.~\ref{fig:heterogeneity}(a-f).
 The time interval is chosen to be close to $\tau_{\rm B}$ so that heterogeneous dynamics manifest.
 Correlations between fusion-fission, bond-breaking, and cage-relative displacement are conspicuous in liquid, hexatic, and crystalline phases.
-More quantitatively, we calculate their structure factors in Fig.~\ref{fig:heterogeneity}g-i (see Methods for their definitions).
-In Fig.~\ref{fig:heterogeneity}g, the structure factor of the half-skyrmions undergoing fusion and fission $S_{\rm FF}$ exhibits anomalous increase $\sim k^{-0.5}$ in low wavenumber regime, where $k$ stands for the wavenumber.
+More quantitatively, we calculate their structure factors in Fig.~\ref{fig:heterogeneity}(g-i).
+They are defined by $S_{\alpha,k}=\av{\rho_{\alpha,k}\rho_{\alpha,-k}}/\bar{N_{\rm v}}$, where $k$ stands for the wavenumber, and $\alpha={\rm FF}$, ${\rm D}$, and ${\rm B}$ represent the structure factor of fusion-fission, displacement, and bond-breaking, respectively.
+The bracket denotes angular, time, and statistical average and $\bar{N_{\rm v}}$ is the average of $N_{\rm v}$. $\rho_{\alpha,k}$ is the spatial Fourier transform of the density fields given by $\rho_{\rm FF}(\bi r,t)=\sum_{j\in {\rm FF}(t)}\delta(\bi r-\bi r_{{\rm v}j}(0))$, $\rho_{\rm D}(\bi r,t)=\sum_j|\Delta \bi r_{{\rm v}j}(t)|^2\delta(\bi r-\bi r_{{\rm v}j}(0))$, $\rho_{\rm D}^{\rm CR}(\bi r,t)=\sum_j|\Delta \bi r_{{\rm v}j}^{\rm CR}(t)|^2\delta(\bi r-\bi r_{{\rm v}j}(0))$, and $\rho_{\rm B}(\bi r,t)=\sum_{(i,j)\in {\rm B}(t)}\delta(\bi r-\bi r_{{\rm v}ij{\rm B}}(0))$, where $r_{{\rm v}ij{\rm B}}(t)=(\bi r_{{\rm v}i}(t)+\bi r_{{\rm v}j}(t))/2$ is the middle point of the two adjacent half-skyrmions $i$ and $j$.
+In Fig.~\ref{fig:heterogeneity}(g), the structure factor of the half-skyrmions undergoing fusion and fission $S_{\rm FF}$ exhibits anomalous increase $\sim k^{-0.5}$ in low wavenumber regime.
 This implies that fusion-fission events, and conversely, half-skyrmions robust to fusion-fission excitation, distribute heterogeneously regardless of the temperature.
-The structure factor of half-skyrmion displacement $S_{\rm D}$ in Fig.~\ref{fig:heterogeneity}h grows at low wavenumber, reminiscent of order parameter fluctuations in critical phenomena~\cite{ChaikinLubensky,Onukibook}.
+The structure factor of half-skyrmion displacement $S_{\rm D}$ in Fig.~\ref{fig:heterogeneity}(h) grows at low wavenumber, reminiscent of order parameter fluctuations in critical phenomena~\cite{ChaikinLubensky,Onukibook}.
 Similar to the critical fluctuation, it is fitted by the Ornstein-Zernike function $\sim 1/(1+(\xi k)^2)$, where $\xi$ denotes the correlation length. $\xi$ grows as decreasing temperature, though it is not possible to obtain the precise value of the correlation length in the hexatic and the crystalline phase due to the limitation of the system size.
 The growing correlation length arises from Mermin-Wagner fluctuation, which represents streaming displacement~\cite{Keim}.
 By calculating the structure factor with respect to the cage-relative displacement, long wavelength fluctuation is suppressed, implying that the cage-relative displacement is excited locally.
-The cross-correlation function of fusion-fission and cage-relative displacement exhibit medium-range correlation (approximately several times half-skyrmion diameter), which implies that fusion and fission induce large displacement of half-skyrmions nearby (see Extended Data Figs.~\ref{fig:MSD2} and \ref{fig:cross}).
-The structure factor of the bond-breaking has a small correlation length $\xi_{\rm B}$, which is close to half-skyrmion diameter and does not grow even at low temperatures.
-However, bond-breaking induces large displacement of surrounding half-skyrmions, as apparent in the cross-spatial correlation function (see Extended Data Fig.~\ref{fig:cross}).
-Thus, large cage-relative displacement of half-skyrmions is locally excited by fusion-fission and bond-breaking, while the latter two events are also spatially correlated.